 With a 9.1 on dark brown we can get a medium and dark ash blonde easily.

 Dyes 8.1 and above are the most recommended to obtain a medium and dark ash blonde.
-Here I show you how the dye 8.1 looks in dark hair:
+Here I show you how the dye 8.1 looks in dark hair.
+As you can see in the photo to the left, my natural hair is very dark and it gives me a nice dark blonde.
+No brassiness at all.
+Perhaps a little warm, but good job considering how dark my hair is:

-The 7.1 dye is not a recommended option if you are looking for a blonde color.
+The 7.1 dye is not a recommended option if you are looking for an intensive lift.
 The hair will be at most light brown, not blonde.

-As I told you, light ash blonde hair in brunettes is only achieved through bleaching and subsequent nuance.
+As we mentioned earlier, light ash blonde hair in brunettes is only achieved through bleaching and subsequent nuance.
 We will have to use a water of 40 volumes.
-Here I tell you what hydrogen peroxide to use for bleaching.
+Here I tell you what developer to use for bleaching.
 The bleaching can be done at the root, that is, treating all the hair, or you can do it in the form of highlights.
 The highlights can be applied on virgin hair or on a dye.

-In my particular case, I give myself the wicks on a dyed base.
+In my particular case, I highlight my hair over a dyed base.

-Medium or dark ash blonde hair in brunettes without bleaching is totally feasible and we simply have to use a dye number between 7 and 9.
+Medium or dark ash blonde hair in brunettes without bleaching is totally feasible and we simply have to play around with dyes numbered between 7 and 9.

 The dark blonde ash on dark brown will only be natural if we do not spend trying to use a dye too lightening.
 A 7.1 for example can be a good option.